akraino-edge-stack/icn-edge-5g/docs/test_setup.md

 ****2.9 Route Entries****
 - setup the route entries on all the VMs and the VM-Router VM, so that each VM can access the other VMs.
+- More route entries may be required in the target clusters while using L3 (BGP) mode for the metallb based on the IP range used for the load balancer.

 ****2.10 EMCO****
 - Install the EMCO on the Cluster-A.
 - Refer to the [link](https://gitlab.com/project-emco/core/emco-base) for details regarding EMCO and installation instructions.
 - Copy the kubeconfig files from the target clusters B and C to the Cluster-A for emco to use them.
+- Ensure the "emcoctl" binary is available in the PATH, as we use this binary to deploy the application.